 - Before starting the engine, make sure that the boat is tightly moored and that you can steer clear of any obstructions.
 Be sure there are no swimmers in the water near you. - When the air vent screw is loosened, gasoline vapor will be released.
 Gasoline is highly flammable, and its vapors are flammable and explosive.
-Refrain from smoking, and keep away from open flames and sparks while loosening the air vent screw.

-This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which could cause brain damage or death when inhaled.
+Refrain from smoking, and keep away from open flames and sparks while loosening the air vent screw. - This product emits exhaust gases which contain carbon monoxide, a colorless, odorless gas which could cause brain damage or death when inhaled.
 Symptoms include nausea, dizziness, and drowsiness.
 Keep cockpit and cabin areas well ventilated.
 Avoid blocking exhaust outlets.

-EMU27484 Sending fuel
+EMU31814 Sending fuel

-- 1. If there is an air vent screw on the fuel tank cap, loosen it 2 or 3 turns. - 2.
-If there is a fuel joint or a fuel cock on the boat, firmly connect the fuel line to the joint or open the fuel cock. - 3.
+- 1. If there is a fuel joint or a fuel valve on the boat, firmly connect the fuel line to the joint or open the fuel valve. - 2.
 Squeeze the primer pump, with the arrow pointing up, until you feel it become firm.